Bill Fivaz

-William F. "Bill" Fivaz (born February 26, 1934) is an American numismatist and author.
+William Frederic "Bill" Fivaz, Jr. (born February 26, 1934) is an American numismatist and author.

 Early life

 Fivaz attended Hamilton College in Clinton, New York, graduating in 1956.
 Following graduation, he served in the United States Navy.

 Career

 Fivaz has written over a dozen books focused on numismatics/coin collecting, and is best known as the co-author of The Cherrypickers' Guide to Rare Die Varieties, first published in 1990 and subsequently re-issued seven times.

 In 1999, Fivaz released Helpful Hints For Enjoying Coin Collecting.
 At the American Numismatic Association's 2003 World's Fair of Money in Baltimore, Fivaz's collection, including Buffalo nickels, Mercury dimes, silver dollars, errors, and counter-stamped coins, was sold at auction.

 In 2005, he wrote United States Gold Counterfeit Detection Guide, published by Whitman Publishing, to aid collectors in distinguishing between real and fake gold coins.

 In November 2020, Fivaz's "World's Worst Type Set", featuring coins graded "Poor-1" and "Fair-2", was auctioned by Stack's Bowers Galleries.
 In June 2022, Fivaz was part of a team of five numismatists who re-classified the 1943 over 42 Lincoln cent as an overdate variety, in addition to its previously known doubled die status.

 In addition to his numismatic work, Fivaz was a regional sales manager for Nestle out of its Atlanta offices from 1959-1996.